ArnaudBorrens/ArnaudBorrens/README.md

 #  👋Hi, I'm Arnaud Borrens

-- :technologist: I am a Data Analyst with strong analytics skills</br>
+- :technologist: I am a Data Analyst with strong analytical skills</br>
 - :iphone:I have a background in Business Administration and Social Media Analysis</br>
 - :chart: Self taught in SQL, Python, Tableau, and Excel</br>
 - :computer: I also love new technologies, Web 3, as well as languages </br>